Best Accredited Virtual Assistant Training

 - Launching and managing social media marketing and promotions

 - Facebook promotion

 - Sales and customer service.

-I’ve also employed and managed full-time virtual assistants, and enjoy the freedom and fun we so often experience working online.
+I’ve also employed and managed full-time virtual assistants.

-Using my experiences and the insights of others, you’ll find the course I most recommend in the article.
+Using my experiences and the insights of others, you’ll find the course I most recommend in this article.

 The Hard Truth About Being A VA

 Honestly, finding good help online these days is not that hard.
 A lot of people might disagree, but I see that most people want to do a good job, earn money online, and have the flexibility and freedom that working for yourself allows.

 The problem is finding GREAT help.
 For a long time, I could not figure out why I kept hiring virtual assistants, only to let them go a few short days or weeks later.
 It just seemed so hit or miss.

 Sometimes I wasn’t clear in my instructions or expectations and, other times; my online hires weren’t a good fit for my team.